 You usually prepare a separate ‘filleted’ (previously know as ‘abbreviated’ ) set of accounts for Companies House, as these are publicly visible to anyone.
 This set doesn’t show you turnover, profits etc., just the overall ‘position’ of the business (useful for banks, lenders etc).

-Nearly all limited companies have accountants, as is there is no free software (at time of writing) to help produce the accounts.
+Nearly all limited companies have accountants, as is there is very very limited free software (at time of writing) to help produce the accounts.
 They have to be ‘electronically tagged’ to be transmitted in a specific way to HM Revenue & Customs.
 This software (and the know-how) sits with accountants.

 Like all returns, there are penalties for not submitting your accounts to Companies House.
 You can expect them to range from £100 – £1500, but if you’ve been late before, they double.